causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask96_Spring2025_Real-Time_Bitcoin_Data_Processing_with_Gensim/gensim.example.md

 Doc2Vec is ideal when:

-- You want to compare or cluster entire time windows
+- We want to compare or cluster entire time windows
-- You need to retrieve most similar past patterns
+- We need to retrieve most similar past patterns
-- You’re modeling higher-order structure over a sequence of symbolic movements
+- We’re modeling higher-order structure over a sequence of symbolic movements
 - This model forms the backbone for window-level similarity analysis in our application.

 -------------------------------------------------------------------------------------------------------------------------------------